NovaSoftworks/sendbox/docs/index.md

 ## Getting Started

-To get started with Sendbox, follow the installation and usage instructions in the [Getting Started] guide.
+To get started with Sendbox, follow the installation and usage instructions in the [Getting Started] page.
 It will walk you through the steps of installing Sendbox, configuring your SMTP settings, and sending your first email using the library.

 ## About the Project